 First, clean the wound with soap and water.
 Second, apply an antiseptic and bandage the wound.
 Third, monitor the wound for signs of infection like redness, swelling, and oozing.
 If you notice any signs of infection or the bite was deep, seek medical attention immediately.
 Doctors will typically prescribe antibiotics to prevent infection and may also administer a tetanus shot if you haven’t had one recently.
 Remember, while turtles may seem harmless, it’s always better to err on the side of caution and seek medical attention if you’re unsure.

-Recommended Reading: How Do Turtles Mate On Land?
+Recommended Reading: Do Sea Turtles Have Claws?

 Turtle Bite Prevention: Tips for Avoiding These Incidents